rlauer6/doc-converter/README.md

   * Keyname
   * SecurityGroup
   * Role
-* You have an IAM role configured that will allow your EC2 instance and your client to read & write to an S3 bucket.
+* ...you have an IAM role configured that will allow your EC2 instance and your client to read & write to an S3 bucket.
 The bucket will be used by your client and the `doc-converter` service to store documents.
 The policy for an appropriate IAM role might look like this: